-The net pension liability was measured as of June 30, 2021 and 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The net pension liability was measured as of June 30, 2020 and 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

-The state of Missouri's proportion of the net pension liability was based on the State's actual share of contributions to the pension plan relative to the actual contributions of all participating employers for MOSERS plan year ended June 30, 2021 and 2020.
+The state of Missouri's proportion of the net pension liability was based on the State's actual share of contributions to the pension plan relative to the actual contributions of all participating employers for MOSERS plan year ended June 30, 2020 and 2019.
+At June 30, 2020 and 2019, the State's proportion was 83.30% and 83.13%, respectively.

 The MSLP does not report a net pension liability, as this is a liability of the State as a whole and is not proportionately allocated to the MSLP, as defined in Note 1.
-For more information, see the separately issued financial statements of the state of Missouri as of June 30, 2022.
+For more information, see the separately issued financial statements of the state of Missouri as of June 30, 2021.